-Because this vote is advisory, it will not be legally binding upon the Board or the Compensation Committee, and neither the Board nor the Compensation Committee will be required to take any action (or refrain from taking any action) as a result of the outcome of the vote on this proposal.
+Because this vote is advisory, it will not be legally binding upon the Board or the Compensation Committee, and payments made or promised to directors will not have to be repaid, reduced or withheld in the event that the resolution is not passed.
 The Compensation Committee will review and consider the outcome of the vote in connection with the ongoing review of Aon's executive director and non-executive director compensation programs.
+If the advisory resolution on the report is not passed the directors' remuneration policy must be put up for re-approval at the Company's next annual general meeting.

-THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" ADVISORY APPROVAL OF THE DIRECTORS' REMUNERATION REPORT INCLUDED IN THE ANNUAL REPORT OF THE COMPANY.
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" ADVISORY APPROVAL OF THE DIRECTORS' REMUNERATION REPORT INCLUDED IN THE ANNUAL REPORT OF THE COMPANY.